wiris/thoth/add-on/fancy-notification/README.md

 You can set one, and only one, fancy notification per language.
 To do so, create (or modify if already present) a JSON file in this very folder with the format: `{language code}.json` where `language code` must be one of the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes.

-This files must contain the following JSON structure:
+These files must contain the following JSON structure:

 ```json
 {